 NEC Society International Advisors

-We are also grateful to the NEC Society’s International Advisors, Joanne Ferguson who is based in the UK, and Simone Rosito who is based in Brazil.
+We are also grateful to the NEC Society’s international advisors, Joanne Ferguson who is based in the UK, and Simone Rosito who is based in Brazil.
 By collaborating with the Special Interest Group in Necrotizing Enterocolitis (SIGNEC), which was established in the UK, and the Instituto Pequenos Grandes Guerreiros, we have created a groundbreaking global effort aimed at improving the care and outcomes for all fragile infants at risk of necrotizing enterocolitis.
 Learn more about these impactful organizations:

 Joanne lost her son, Guy, to NEC when he was eight days old.
 Joanne was the first parent representative to serve on the clinical reference group that advises NHS England on neonatal care.
 By asking questions of the lack of NEC data and research in the UK, she met Dr. Minesh Khashu and became the first parent of a baby who had the disease to contribute to the Special Interest Group in Necrotizing Enterocolitis (SIGNEC).
 In the past eight years, Joanne has worked with professionals on a variety of neonatal projects; she has supported parents, helped charities, and lobbied politicians.
-Her breadth of voluntary experience and knowledge of neonatal care and NEC is rare, which is why she worked with Dr. Khashu to produce a website for SIGNEC and is keen to support the NEC Society.

 Joanne was born in Zambia and recently moved to Northern Ireland.
 She has a degree in Business Administration and has worked in the UK, the USA and Middle East.
 She knows that greater international collaboration and support is needed to reduce the suffering and strains that necrotizing enterocolitis causes to babies, families and professionals around the world.